cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/index.md

 You can pan around the map by clicking and dragging on the map.
 The map's bounding box will automatically change, and the interface will automatically search for and display scenes within the area.
 You can also zoom in and out using the controls in the bottom right of the map.
-The map is from Google Maps, so the interface should be familiar if you have used that before.
+The map functionality uses Google Maps, so the interface should be familiar if you have used that before.